giltesa/GBA-Wireless-Gamepad/README.md

 This is a “fork” of [Shyri GBA BT HID](https://github.com/Shyri/gba-bt-hid "Shyri GBA BT HID") project which allows your GBA to be used as Bluetooth gamepad.
 I wanted a professional board for soldering everything, so I made it, however you have to use his code (I put a copy of his project in mine).

+**I haven't been able to write the code yet, if you find an easier way to do that, please let me know it!**

 ![Game Boy Advance Wireless Gamepad](https://raw.githubusercontent.com/giltesa/GBA-Wireless-Gamepad/master/banner.png)

 ## License